-If your client expects to work on a contract where their customer will deduct Income Tax and National Insurance from their invoice, you or your client should create a new income category in FreeAgent for tax and NI deducted at source through IR35 rules.
+If your client expects to work on a contract where their customer will deduct Income Tax and NI from their invoice, you or your client should create a new income category in FreeAgent for tax and NI deducted at source through IR35 rules.

 Select 'Settings' from the drop-down menu in the top-right corner of the screen, select 'Accounting Categories' and complete the required information.

-When your client completes a piece of work for a contract where their customer will deduct Income Tax and National Insurance from their invoice, you or your client should raise the invoice in FreeAgent as normal.
-Select ‘Sales’ as the income category and not the category that you or your client created for tax and NI deducted at source.
+When your client completes a piece of work for a contract where their customer will deduct Income Tax and NI from their invoice, you or your client should create the invoice in FreeAgent and select ‘Sales’ as the income category.
+Don't select the category that you or your client created for tax and NI deducted at source.

-When your client’s customer pays the invoice, they will deduct Income Tax and National Insurance contributions from the invoice amount and will pay this to HMRC on your client’s behalf.
-The amount your client receives will be the amount of the invoice less the value of these Income Tax and National Insurance contributions.
+When your client’s customer pays the invoice, they will deduct Income Tax and NI contributions from the invoice amount and will pay this to HMRC on your client’s behalf.
+The amount your client receives will be the amount of the invoice minus the value of these Income Tax and NI contributions.

 2. Split the bank transaction for charges deducted

-Once the invoice has been paid and the corresponding bank transaction has appeared in your client’s FreeAgent account (less the Income Tax and National Insurance contributions deducted by their customer), you or your client need to split the bank transaction to explain the amount that their customer deducted from the invoice.
+Once the invoice has been paid and the corresponding bank transaction has appeared in your client’s FreeAgent account (minus the Income Tax and NI contributions deducted by their customer), you or your client need to split the bank transaction to explain the amount that their customer deducted from the invoice.

 To do this, you or your client should navigate to ‘Banking’ from the menu at the top of the screen and select ‘Bank Accounts’ from the drop-down menu.
 Navigate to the relevant bank account in the client's FreeAgent account and select the payment received from the customer.
 Choose ‘More Options’ and then edit the amount to reflect the full value of the invoice that was raised.
 Explain the transaction as an ‘Invoice Receipt’ and save the changes.

-Doing this will generate a ‘Money Out’ transaction for the amount of the Income Tax and National Insurance that your client’s customer deducted at source (i.e. the difference between the amount that your client invoiced and the amount that their customer paid them).
-Select this transaction and then choose ‘Sales Refund’ as the transaction type.
-Select the new income category you created for tax and NI deducted at source from the ‘Category’ field and set the VAT rate to 'Out of Scope'.
+Doing this will generate a ‘Money Out’ transaction for the amount of the Income Tax and NI that your client’s customer deducted at source (i.e. the difference between the amount that your client invoiced and the amount that their customer paid them).
+Select this transaction and then choose ‘Sales Refund’ from the transaction 'Type' drop-down menu.
+Select the new income category you or your client created for tax and NI deducted at source from the ‘Category’ drop-down menu and set the VAT rate to 'Out of Scope'.
 Select 'Explain Transaction' to complete the process.